-EDP strongly opposes an auctioning scheme in which all 27 Member States run auctions individually.
+In terms of what we are against, EURELECTRIC is strongly opposed to an auctioning scheme in which all 27 Member States run auctions individually.
 To have effective auctions with minimal differences, extensive harmonisation of rules within the Regulation would be required and enforcement at EU level to ensure proper execution by Member States.
 However, some aspects would be rather difficult to achieve.
 If Member States all run their own auction, political difficulties may arise for smaller Member States who will not be able to run frequent auctions throughout the year because of their small volume.
 They have larger risks that their auctions are held in periods with "lower" prices.
 One can imagine that this could translate into a dispute at EU level or into ways to avoid such "losses".
 This would undermine the stability of the system.

-Overall our strong preference is for a "fully-centralised auction" based on a single EU-wide auction process.
-The hybrid option, as proposed, would very much be a "second best".
-In any case a centralized clearing would be required.
-There is no need to reinvent to wheel here - existing "Carbon Exchanges" could act as aggregators.
+Overall, our strong preference is for a "fully-centralised auction" based on a single EU-wide auction process.
+EURELECTRIC considers that the compromise option, as proposed, or the "hybrid approach", would be a "second best".
+In any case a centralised clearing would be required.
+There is no need to reinvent to wheel here existing "Carbon Exchanges" could act as aggregators.